"The gold standard of natural history filmmaking."

 | E6 | Dec 11, 2016 | Cities |

-Planet Earth II is a standalone limited series that concluded its 6-episode run in December 2016.
-This landmark BBC production served as a spiritual successor to the original 2006 masterpiece, utilizing revolutionary stabilizing technology and ultra-high-definition cameras to capture nature from a closer, more intimate perspective.
-The series was meticulously planned as a finite exploration of six distinct habitats including islands, mountains, jungles, deserts, grasslands, and cities.
+Planet Earth II is a standalone Limited Series that concluded its 6-episode run in December 2016.
+The production represented a massive leap in natural history filmmaking, utilizing ultra-high-definition cameras and stabilization technology to bring viewers closer to wildlife than ever before.
+This specific series was crafted as a finite exploration of six distinct habitats including islands, mountains, jungles, deserts, grasslands, and cities, ensuring that each chapter provided a comprehensive look at the survival strategies of various species within those environments.

 You will love its breathtaking cinematography paired with an urgent, powerful message about conservation.